Unconscious Bias Training With Actors

 This session is guided by a specialist and enhanced by two professional actors.
 We stimulate emotion, penetrate the long-term memory and act as a catalyst for lasting change.

 We start by exploring the definition and mechanics of unconscious bias before exploring the statement ‘We are all biased’.
 Using a poignant activity called The Train Lottery, we demonstrate how as human beings, we draw upon previous experiences, stereotypes and assumptions to make seemingly harmless decisions.
 But which of our decisions are actually harmless, and which have consequences without us even realising it?

 Drama #1: A day in the life

 The group observe a typical interaction between two colleagues in the workplace, but things are not always what they seem.
-In virtual break out rooms, attendees question each character away from the other to find out how they feel and what is going on behind the scenes.
+In groups, attendees question each character away from the other to find out how they feel and what is going on behind the scenes.
 When we dig a little deeper, we expose a number of stereotypes and assumptions that are impacting.
 The group is given an opportunity to relate this back to their own approach and working environment.
 We reinforce the impact to individuals and the organisations we work in with some stats and facts from the real world.

 The tortoise and the hare

 We reflect on the relationship between implicit associations, stereotypes and individual attitudes towards others.
 We explore the impact that the news, commercial brands, traditions and social media has on us all.
 Then armed with an understanding of fast and slow thinking, we start to plot what we can do about it by bringing the unconscious into the conscious.